For Ordering Online click here

 Historical Oil Painting Varnishes and Mediums

 Oil-resin varnish has always been created by combining a resin with an oil, often through high temperature heats.
 Most common varnishes utilized down through the ages were intended to coat and protect furniture, architecture, boat-hulls and implements.
-Such common varnishes were composed of mostly oil --generally three parts oil to one of resin.
+Such common varnishes were composed of mostly oil -generally three parts oil to one of resin.
 As there is already ample oil within oil paints, special varnishes that were high in resin-content while low in oil were preferred and sought after by painters.
 Western Maryland Gallery offers unique historically-accurate painting varnishes and mediums primarily intended for use with both handground oil paint and today's commercial 'tube' colors.
 Some of these varnishes have been used as far back as the 1400's.
 All of these varnishes/mediums allow certain desirable effects not attainable through the use of commonly-available varnishes or by straight oil-and-pigment paint, alone.
 These special varnishes produce proper effects when used within either an "all-oil" (no solvents) painting technique or within those methods involving turpentine, or other solvent-use.
 Oil paintings made with these same historical additives have shown excellence in craftsmanship and durability down through the ages.
 A properly-made oil varnish will not yellow to any noticeable degree, excepting with great age.
 These particular varnishes and mediums appear to have truly stood the test of time.

 These historical painting varnishes /mediums are made in small batches.
 As aging is often important to strength and painting performance, the copal and amber varnishes are allowed to 'sleep' several months before sale.
 These varnishes/mediums are very strong in effects and, when utilized as additions to oil-colors, a bottle of any will last through approximately 20 or more 24"x30" paintings.
 Our painting varnishes and mediums are contained in either 90 mil. tube-form, or attractive 60 mil. glass bottles that fit perfectly into artist's sketch boxes.